 We show you how to run those numbers, and even offer up a points scale for each money vital sign, to help you assess whether you’re in the healthy zone—or if you might need to get on a financial fitness regimen, stat!

 RELATED: What's Your (Retirement) Number?

 Financial Fitness Vital Sign #1: Emergency Fund

 Remember when you were blindsided by an overheated car engine and a trip to the ER—within a week of each other?

 Not only did the emotional stress likely catch you off guard, but the financial stress probably sent your budget into a tailspin too.

-“When families or individuals who don’t [have an emergency fund] face an unexpected expense, they may have to borrow to cover the tab,” says Dennis Prout, a CFP® and founder of Prout Financial Design in Traverse City, Mich.
+“When families or individuals who don’t [have an emergency fund] face an unexpected expense, they may have to borrow to cover the tab,” says Dennis Prout, CFP®, founder of Prout Financial Design in Traverse City, Michigan.
 “That can lead to a cycle of debt and financial insecurity—and make it difficult to save for the future.”

 Are You in the Healthy Zone?
 Unfortunately, 34% of Americans have no emergency savings, according to a 2015 survey by NeighborWorks America—essentially leaving a third of the country's finances vulnerable to emergencies.